 a) Buffer ACB prepared incorrectly Check that Buffer ACB concentrate was diluted with the correct volume of isopropanol, as indicated on the bottle.
 Use 100% isopropanol.
-Repeat the purification protocol with new samples. b) Buffer AW1 or Buffer AW2 prepared incorrectly Check that Buffer AW1 or Buffer AW2 concentrate was diluted with the correct volume of ethanol, as indicated on the bottle.
+Repeat the purification protocol with new samples.

+Comments and suggestions b) Buffer AW1 or Buffer AW2 prepared incorrectly Check that Buffer AW1 or Buffer AW2 concentrate was diluted with the correct volume of ethanol, as indicated on the bottle.
 Use 96-100% ethanol.
 Do not use denatured alcohol, which contains other substances such as methanol or methylethylketone.
 Repeat the purification protocol with new samples. c) Insufficient sample lysis QIAGEN Proteinase K was stored at elevated temperatures for too long.
-Repeat the purification procedure using new samples and fresh QIAGEN Proteinase K (see storage recommendations on page 5).
+Repeat the purification procedure using new samples and fresh QIAGEN Proteinase K (see storage recommendations on page 6).
 For some DNA viruses and bacteria, heated lysis may improve lysis efficiency.
-In this case, use the heated off-board lysis protocol. d) Carrier RNA not added to Buffer VXL mix or degraded carrier RNA Please refer to the recommendations for preparation, storage and addition of carrier RNA. e) Buffer VXL- Proteinase K-carrier RNA mixture mixed insufficiently Mix well by pipetting with a large pipet. f) RNase contamination in Buffer AVE Take care not to introduce RNases, which can degrade viral RNA.
+For this purpose an off-board-lysis protocol is available. d) Carrier RNA not added to Buffer VXL or degraded carrier RNA Please refer to the recommendations for preparation, storage, and addition of carrier RNA. e) Buffer VXL- Proteinase K-carrier RNA mixture mixed insufficiently Mix well by pipetting with a large pipet. f) RNase contamination in Buffer AVE Take care not to introduce RNases, which can degrade viral RNA.
 This may occur if tubes containing Buffer AVE are opened repeatedly.
 In case of RNase contamination, replace the open vial of Buffer AVE with a new vial.
 Repeat the purification procedure with new samples. g) Nucleic acids in samples already degraded prior to purification Samples were frozen and thawed more than once or stored at room temperature (15-25°C) for too long.
 Always use fresh samples or samples thawed only once.
 Repeat the purification protocol with new samples.
-DN/ DNA or RNA does not perform well in downstream applications a) Little or no DNA or RNA in the eluate See "Little or no pathogen DNA or RNA in the eluate", above.
+DNA or RNA does not perfo orm well in downstream applications a) Little or no DNA or RNA in the eluate See "Little or no pathogen DNA or RNA in the eluate", above.